 Newcomers can be time consuming for teachers.
 Differentiating instruction is easier when you consider the WIDA Can Do descriptors, click link here in the right hand column.
 They align to DOK levels.
 For instance, If you have a beginning student, you could use levels 1-2 of Blooms with your lessons.

 New students are likely to be more nervous than you are.
-Take time to explore the animated link on culture shock, the posting How to Provide a Welcoming Environment for your Newcomers, and the emotional film Immersion by Snag films.
+Take time to explore the animated link on culture shock and the posting How to Provide a Welcoming Environment for your Newcomers.